 Toby has written over 50 journal articles, book chapters and reports on issues relating to school and educational leadership.
-His most recent book - School leadership and education system reform - was co-edited with Peter Earley and was published by Bloomsbury in 2021.
+His most recent book - School leadership and education system reform (2nd edition) - was co-edited with Peter Earley and was published by Bloomsbury in 2021.
 Leading Educational Networks: Theory, Policy and Practice - co-authored with Annelies Kamp and published by Bloomsbury - is due for publication in 2022.

 Toby's expertise is in the areas of: